 What to Do if You Have a Gas Leak

-Gas leaks aren’t a problem you should ignore.
-No matter the size of the leak, you need it attended to immediately by a gas fitter.
-When you smell gas or suspect a leak for other reasons, here are some steps you should take.
+No matter the size of the gas leak, you need a licensed professional to attend to it immediately.
+When you smell gas or suspect a minor or major gas leak for other reasons, here are the essential steps you need to take.

-If you begin to smell gas around your gas meter or the pipes leading up to it, you’ll need to turn your gas meter off.
-Remove all sources of ignition including flames and electrical devices.
+Should you pick up the distinctive gas smell around your gas meter or the pipe work leading up to it, you’ll need to turn your gas meter off.
+Remove all ignition sources including open flames and electrical devices.
 These include hot water system pilot lights, mobile phones, cigarettes, lighters and more.

-Your gas provider deals with gas leaks outside of your property.
+Your gas distributor deals with gas leaks outside of your property, including the street mains.
 Inform them of the leak and evacuate the area until they arrive to help.
 Keep others away from the area and do not use any electrical devices near the leak that could cause a spark.
 These could be an ignition source and start a fire.

 Gas Appliance Warning Signs

-Your gas appliances might begin to show some warning signs before a gas leak is even noticeable:
+Your gas appliances might begin to show some warning signs before a natural gas leak is even noticeable.
+For example:

-- Your gas is burning yellow rather than blue (except some flame effect heaters)
+- Your gas heater or stove is burning yellow rather than blue (except for some flame effect heaters)

 - You will see soot in or around the appliance